tavern-rpg-suite/Tavern-RPG-Engine/README.md

 `window.RPG.quest` (foraging): `listForage()`, `neededNames()`, `addForage(quest)`, `removeForage(id)`, `markFound(name)`.
 Vendors starts an ingredient hunt here; the magnifier reads it to occasionally surface a needed ingredient while you search.

 Both are safe to call with optional chaining — they're only `available` when the module is enabled.

-## 🩺 Troubleshooting

-- **The same items appear in a different chat.** Fixed in 1.14.0.
-The backpack is owned by a single chat: while SillyTavern swaps chats the engine holds and saves nothing, so another module calling `window.RPG.inventory` mid-switch can no longer write the old chat's items under the new chat id.
-A chat containing only its greeting is also never restored from a checkpoint.
-- **An ingredient in the backpack is not accepted by a recipe.** Fixed in 1.14.0.
-Ingredient names are matched through a normalised, stemmed, order-independent key, so wording and inflection no longer matter (`sulfur alloy` satisfies `alloy of sulfur`).
-The loupe is also given the exact wording of the ingredients being hunted.
-- **A found ingredient disappeared from the hunt after declining it.** Fixed in 1.14.0.
-An ingredient is only counted once the item is actually taken.
-- **Equipped gear lost its grade after unequip/re‑equip.** Fixed in 1.13.3 — the backpack now keeps equipment‑only fields (`grade`, `armour`, `attack`, and field‑patch charges) when an item is stored and listed, so re‑equipping no longer re‑rolls its quality.
-Needs the Equipment module too.
 - **The search kept finding the same item.** Fixed in 1.12.0 — the scanner now knows your backpack and skips items you already own.
 - **The magnifier went dead without finding anything.** Fixed in 1.12.0 — a failed/empty search no longer consumes the one search per message.
 - **Loot, crafting or events do nothing.** They each need a working URL / key / model.